 Thanks to Kurt Wahlner for spotting the footage online.
 He turned to Sophia Lorent, a curatorial assistant in the Moving Image Department at the George Eastman House, to determine the origin of the footage.
 The banner is for "My Past," a film with Bebe Daniels and Lewis Stone that played for a week at the Warner Hollywood and the Warner Downtown beginning March 27.

-1931 - The Warner running "Safe in Hell" in a shot Ken McIntyre found for his Photos of Los Angeles Facebook page.
+1931 - The Warner running "Safe in Hell" in a shot Ken McIntyre found for a post on the Photos of Los Angeles private Facebook group.
 The William Wellman film starred Dorothy Mackaill and Donald Cook.
 Note the new paint job on the Christmas trees -- no more chevron pattern.

 1931 - "The Ruling Voice" with Walter Huston and Loretta Young opened October 21.
-Thanks to the Bruce Torrence Historic Hollywood Photographs collection for this photo, their #HB-134.
-Also see a view during that run taken from Wilcox St, the collection's #T-053-6.
+Thanks to the McAvoy/Bruce Torrence Historic Hollywood Photographs collection for sharing this photo, their #HB-134.
+Also see a view during that run taken from Wilcox St., the collection's #T-053-6.

 1930s ? - A Life magazine view east from Cahuenga with some Bette Davis film at the Warner.
 It's a photo hosted on Google/Life Images and spotted by Noirish Los Angeles contributor BifRayRock.
 He has it, with many other terrific Life Hollywood photos, on his Noirish post #40453.